mipwise/mip_start/README.md

   solution engine, and other auxiliary modules.
 - [test_mip_template](test_mip_template): Hosts testing suits and testing data sets used for testing the solution throughout the development process.
-- `pyproject.toml` and `setup.cfg` are used to build the distribution files of the package (more information [here](https://github.com/mipwise/mip-go/blob/main/6_deploy/1_distribution_package/README.md)).
+- `pyproject.toml` is used to build the distribution files of the package (more information [here](https://github.com/mipwise/mip-go/blob/main/6_deploy/1_distribution_package/README.md)).

 ## Setting Up and Using `uv`